-Fill Lines:
+Fill Lines

-- 6. Turn the water pump switch on. - 7.
-Open each hot and cold water faucet handle/knob in the coach-one at a time each in turn-until antifreeze solution just begins to flow from the faucet then close. - Don't forget exterior shower/wash station knobs if equipped. - 8.
+- 6. Turn the water pump switch on. - Open each hot and cold water faucet handle/knob in the coach one at a time each in turn until antifreeze solution just begins to flow from the faucet, then close.
+Do not forget exterior shower/wash station knobs (if equipped.) - 8.
 Press the toilet flush pedal and hold until antifreeze begins flowing into the toilet.
 Leave small amount of antifreeze that remains in the bowl.

-When Done Adding RV Antifreeze:
+When Done Adding RV Antifreeze

 - 9. Turn water pump switch off. - 10.
-Turn the Winterization Valve 2 to 'Normal'.
+Turn the Winterization Valve 2 to "Normal".
 This will stop the flow from the antifreeze siphon tube and revert the tank line flow to the pump. - 11.
 Replace the protective cap onto the end of the antifreeze siphon tube to keep out insects and debris when not in use.